Mohanlal: Personal life

 Mohanlal married Suchitra, daughter of the Tamil film producer K. Balaji, on 28 April 1988.
 The couple has two children – Pranav Mohanlal and Vismaya Mohanlal.
 Pranav has acted in a few films, debuting in Mohanlal's Onnaman (2001).
 Mohanlal did not object when his son expressed a desire to act, as "kids may have many such ambitions.
 If we can help them realise something, what is the problem?."
 He resides in Kochi, where he owns houses at Thevara, Elamakkara and Kundannoor.
 He also owns houses in Chennai, his hometown Thiruvananthapuram, Ooty, Mahabalipuram, a villa in Arabian Ranches and a flat in the Burj Khalifa in Dubai.

 Mohanlal is a self-described foodie.
 He also enjoys melodious music.
 Mohanlal is a strong believer in destiny and spirituality.
 He describes himself as a religious and spiritual person, and likes to read Osho, J. Krishnamurti, Aurobindo and Ramana Maharshi.
 He has often stated that the turn of events in his life, including his film career, was accidental.

-In August 2021, Mohanlal received UAE Golden Visa.